 Believed to be one of the strongest sea forts in India from yester years Murud Janjira Fort was built on an oval-shaped rock in the 15th century and was rebuilt by Burhan Khan between 1567 and 1571.
 Murud Janjira has 19 rounded bastions which are all still intact.
 There are prominent "Ashok Chakras" on all major gates of the fort.
 Murud Janjira located in mid sea amazingly has a fresh water within.

 Few forts in Maharashtra have a history as exciting as Murud-Janjira.
-The fort belonged to a dynasty of Siddhis who are believed to have their origins in Abyssinia, in far North Africa.
-Murud Janjira has the distiction of never being defeated in a war despite numerous attempts by the Portuguese, the British and the Marathas even after repeated attempts.
+The fort belonged to a dynasty of Siddhis who where from Abyssinia, in far North Africa.
+Murud Janjira the sea fortress built on an island 500m off Murud, has the distiction of never being defeated in a war despite numerous attempts by the British and the Marathas even after repeated attempts.